jamieadams-nerd/jamieadams-nerd/README.md

 Cryptographic examples may not be FIPS validated.
 Always conduct independent security review and accreditation processes before using any code operationally.

+### AI Image Disclaimer
+Some images on this site were generated using artificial intelligence tools.
+These images are original creations produced by AI based on my prompts and are not copied from or derived from any copyrighted artwork, photographs, or proprietary material.
+To the best of my knowledge, all AI-generated images shown here comply with U.S. copyright law, and I hold the rights to use, display, and publish them.
+Any resemblance to existing copyrighted works or real individuals is unintentional.

+### Trademark Notice
+Red Hat and Red Hat Enterprise Linux are trademarks of Red Hat, Inc. This site is not affiliated with or endorsed by Red Hat.

+Red Hat and Red Hat Enterprise Linux are trademarks or registered trademarks of Red Hat, Inc. Linux is a trademark of Linus Torvalds.
+Other product names, standards, and technologies mentioned on this site are the property of their respective owners.
+This site is not affiliated with, endorsed by, or sponsored by any of the trademark holders referenced.
+All references are used solely for descriptive and educational purposes.

 ## Future Links
 This profile will eventually link to my website, GitHub pages, and YouTube content.